SovnSkyrim/QWEST/README.md

 - Nothing is really important, you can toggle stuff depending on your Race though!
 Remember that you can't switch race/sex using Showracemenu because of such a mod!

+#### Keep It Clean (Survival)
+- MAKE SURE THE MOD IS DEACTIVATED, WE DO NOT USE IT's SYSTEMS, IT'S ONLY HERE FOR THE SHOWERS IN INNS AND MORE SOAPS.

 #### LOTD Settings
 - LOTD Settings → General → Shippment Crate Locations :
   - Carriages: Enabled